Amina Zafar

 Why so many people in Canada seem to be sick right now

-You may be seeing and hearing a lot of people coughing and sneezing around you right now as the Public Health Agency of Canada has said influenza is widespread in many parts of the country.
+You may be seeing and hearing a lot of people coughing around you right now as the Public Health Agency of Canada has said influenza is widespread in many parts of the country.

 Second Opinion